irmen/Pyro4/docs/source/clientcode.rst

 you can do so with the ``PICKLE_PROTOCOL_VERSION`` or ``DILL_PROTOCOL_VERSION`` config items.
 By default Pyro will use the highest one available.

+It is possible to override the serializer on a particular proxy.
+This allows you to connect to one server using the default serpent serializer and use another proxy to connect to a different server using the json serializer, for instance.
+Set the desired serializer name in ``proxy._pyroSerializer`` to override.

 .. note::
     Since Pyro 4.20 the default serializer is "``serpent``".
 Serpent is secure but cannot serialize all types (by design).
 Some types are serialized into a different form such as